solarce/grubernaut.blog/_posts/2014-12-08-kitchen-magic.md

 {% endraw %}
 {% endhighlight %}

-We actually want Test-Kitchen to behave in this fashion.
-This allows us to use chef-busser for all of our tests.
+We actually want `test-kitchen` to behave in this fashion.
+This allows us to use [chef-busser](https://github.com/test-kitchen/busser) for all of our tests.
 Which is the real point of this whole project!
-Now we can run "kitchen test" and test-kitchen will create our docker instance, provision the instance with puppet, test the instance with serverspec, and then destroy our instance.
+Now we can run `kitchen test` and `test-kitchen` will create our docker instance, provision the instance with puppet, test the instance with serverspec, and then destroy our instance.
 All in one command:

 {% highlight bash %}
 {% raw %}